cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

   - Finish up link generation and testing
   - Folder structure clean up routines - Photos written, need other content types and integration
   - Add tests for the common content validation
-  - Need to integrate image, note and link changes back into the gui editors
+  - Need to integrate note and link changes back into the gui editors
+ - The Data Notification responses in the Lists assume the messages come in the expected order - probably new and update should both actually be 'merge' since you might get contentupdate before new...
+PhotoList done as a test.
  - Gui Validation alerts - Title control and Tags Control Done
  - Try upgrading EF to preview and using the Collate function for the Link 'does url already exist' check
  - Look at using NavLink tag in menu and/or wrapping with nav tag